hyperledger-archives/indy-sdk/doc/design/004-payment-interface/README.md

     payment address format.
 This is very much like the notion of the general DID spec with sub-specs called DID method specs that are associated with a name.
     Payment addresses would be things like “pay:sov:12345”.
-  * The idea of UTXO and that payments take inputs and outputs.
+  * The idea of payments take inputs and outputs.
   * General payment errors that might happen (e.g., “insufficient funds”).
 * Out-of-box libindy will not provide support of any payment method, but there will be API to register payment methods.
 * Each payment method should be aware about:
   * Its payment method prefix, and the format of its payment addresses.
-  * How to create pure payment transactions, such as those that transfers tokens, mint tokens, or lookup balances.
+  * How to create pure payment transactions, such as those that transfers sources, mint sources, or lookup balances.
   * How to modify an unsigned non-payment transaction (e.g., NYM) to pay fees.
   * How to modify transaction signing in a way that satisfies its payment method.